Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Preliminaries

+where $\varepsilon(r)$ is the energy density inside the neutron star.
+We chose to define a parameter $\tilde{\alpha} = \alpha_s MR^3\tilde{J}$, as this is a parameter that can be potentially inferred from a detection.
+We also highlight that the strain amplitude for r-modes is derived elegantly by recognizing that the signal emitted by a current quadrupole shares the same functional form as that produced by a mass quadrupole, with a crucial distinction: the polarization angle $\psi$ must be shifted to $\psi + \frac{\pi}{4}$.
+This observation allows the luminosity expression to retain its form, as it depends solely on the amplitude $h_0$.
+To derive Eq \eqref{h} explicitly, one computes the luminosity from the current quadrupole and equates it to the general expression (check \citep{Owen:2010ng} for details).
+It should be noted that although eq (\ref{h}) and the discussion following it are relevant for r-modes, we use them for ALH modes as well since the effect of general relativity is not that significant \citep{Lockitch:2002}, as discussed above.

-Various mechanisms including gravitational waves and electromagnetic radiation could cause a Neutron star to spin down.
-Since the timescale of the observation of continuous gravitational waves is much less than the intrinsic timescale of the spin-down of the star, we can model the spin-down as a Taylor series \cite{JFK-1}.
-Therefore, we model the evolution of the phase of the gravitational wave as a second-order Taylor series \cite{JFk-2} (here $\dot{f},\ddot{f} \equiv f^1, f^2$):
+Various mechanisms, including gravitational waves and electromagnetic radiation, could cause a neutron star to spin down.
+Since the observation timescale of continuous gravitational waves is much less than the intrinsic timescale of the spin-down of the star, we can model the evolution of the phase of the gravitational wave as a second-order Taylor series \citep{JFK-1, JFk-2} (here $\dot{f},\ddot{f} \equiv f^1, f^2$):

-In Eq.\eqref{4}, we have ignored the detector motion w.r.t the solar system barycenter (SSB), which is a satisfactory assumption when the star's sky position is known \citep{JFk-2}, which is the case in this work.
-An important parameter that is relevant in the study of the spin-down of the star is the breaking index $n$ given by:
+In Eq.\eqref{4}, we have ignored the detector motion w.r.t the SSB, which is a satisfactory assumption when the star's sky position is known \citep{JFk-2}, which is the case in this work.
+An important parameter that is relevant in the study of the spin-down of the star is the braking index $n$ given by:

 The value of $n$ contains information regarding the spin-down mechanism of the neutron star \citep{Riles:2022wwz}.
-If the star is just spinning down due to a current quadrupole moment produced by the r-modes, then $n = 7$.
+If the star is just spinning down due to a current quadrupole moment produced by r-modes or the axial-led hybrid modes, then $n = 7$.
 If it is spinning down purely due to a dipolar magnetic field, then $n = 3$.
 If the neutron star is spinning down just due to a mass quadrupole moment (mountains in the star), then $n = 5$.